-California’s Sonoma County has long been home to some of the world’s best apples, so it is no surprise that some of the best cider in the United States is produced in this region.
-The fog that rolls in every night here helps keep the apples crisp and ripen slowly.
-As with wine, slow-ripening fruit is a key to flavor complexity.
-The slow-ripening process, especially in a cool climate, allows the fruits acids and compounds in the fruit to develop the subtle flavor notes which then reappear in the finished fermented beverage.
+California’s Sonoma County is home to some of the world’s best apples.
+As a result, truly extrordinary cider is produced in the region.
+The cool fog that rolls in from the sea each night is what helps keep the apples here crisp and allows them to ripen slowly.
+As with grapes, it is this slow-ripening fruit process that allows acids and compounds in fruit to develop the subtle flavor notes that appear in the final fermented beverage.

-Ironically, during the last century, untold acres of Sonoma County’s apple orchards were uprooted to make way for the more lucrative grape harvest.
-Today, with the market for high-end ciders booming, the area’s orchards are once again being planted to apples.
+During the last century many of Sonoma County’s best apple orchards were uprooted to make way for the more lucrative grape harvest.
+Today, with the market for high-end ciders once again on the rise, fields across the region are being planted to apples.

-Some Sonoma County cider makers actually produce fruit from trees older than the state of California itself.
+Some Sonoma County cider makers produce fruit from trees that are older than the state of California itself.
 Over six generations, Gowan’s Heirloom Orchards, have gone from delivering apples by horse and wagon to growing and selling more than 80 types of apples.

 This spring marked the family’s 142nd apple-growing season on the family’s 240-acre property in the Anderson Valley on Northern California’s Mendocino Coast.
-Two of their ciders were recognized as 2020 Finalists for the Good Food Awards that acknowledges among other things, biodiversity stewardship through the cultivation of pesticide-free produce free of genetically modified ingredients.
+Two of their ciders were recognized as 2020 Finalists for the Good Food Awards in acknowledgement of among other things, biodiversity stewardship through the cultivation of pesticide-free produce.
 Other fine Sonoma County cider producers include Ethic Ciders, Thistle Meats, Bellwether Farms, SHED, and Spiritworks Distillery.